 Eqi Luo | Academic Assistant in Urban Sustainability & Climate Change Resilience

 Eqi Luo works as an Academic Assistant at IHS.
 He supports the educational, research and advisory activities in which the department is engaged in the field of urban sustainability, environment, climate change, land, water, waste and energy nexus, and urban resilience.

 Dr Qian Ke | Senior Specialist in Urban Sustainability & Climate Change Resilience

 Dr Qian Ke is a specialist in the Urban Sustainability & Climate Change Resilience Department at IHS.
-She is involved in teaching on the Urban Environment, Sustainability and Climate Change Master track, and other research and advisory projects.
+She is involved in teaching the Urban Environment, Sustainability & Climate Change Master track, and other research and advisory projects.

 Somesh Sharma | Specialist in Environment and Sustainable Development Planning

-Somesh is involved in teaching, research, advisory and designing tailor-made training programs and his main thematic areas of focus are public finance, inclusive smart cities, nature-based solutions for sustainable development planning.
+Somesh is involved in teaching, research, advisory and designing tailor-made training programs.
+His main thematic areas of focus are public finance, inclusive smart cities, and nature-based solutions for sustainable development planning.

 Photo by Nihat Sinan Erul on Unsplash